Transdev NSW

-Transdev NSW is a bus operator in the northern, southern and western suburbs of Sydney, Australia, operating on behalf of Transport for NSW.
-It is a subsidiary of Transdev Australasia.
-It is a different subsidiary to Transdev John Holland, which is 75% owned by Transdev and operates in the eastern suburbs of Sydney.
+Transdev NSW was a bus operator in the northern, southern and western suburbs of Sydney, Australia.
+It was a subsidiary of Transdev.

 With origins tracing back to February 1935, Transdev NSW was renamed from Veolia Transport NSW in July 2013 after the global rebranding of its parent company Veolia Transdev to simply Transdev.
 During this time, Transdev Shorelink, another Transdev bus operation in Sydney, was absorbed into Transdev NSW.

-Between November and December 2022, after a competitive tendering process, Transdev NSW was unsuccessful in retaining all of its existing bus operations.
-Its operations will be taken by other bus companies and Transdev NSW will cease to be a public bus operator in August 2023.
-However, it will still continue to operate charter bus operations.
+Between May and August 2023, its operations passed to CDC NSW, Transit Systems and U-Go Mobility after the regions it operated were re-tendered.

 History

-The origins of the company that is now Transdev NSW can be traced back to February 1935 when GH Ramsay commenced a bus service between Sutherland station and Woronora River.
+The origins of Transdev NSW can be traced back to February 1935 when GH Ramsay commenced a bus service between Sutherland station and Woronora River.
 It was sold to Mayman Brothers in 1948 and Doug and Barry Smith in 1966 trading as Woronora Bus Company.
 Following the opening of the Alfords Point Bridge in September 1973 the service was extended to Padstow station.
 The operation was renamed Menai Bus Service.

 In August 1988, Menai Bus Service was purchased by Ron Deane who at the time operated Deanes Coaches on the North Shore.
 In March 1989 the Hurstville to Bankstown and Lugarno services of Peakhurst Coaches were purchased, although the latter was sold in August 1989 to Punchbowl Bus Company.
 In July 1989, the business of Hadfields Bus Lines, Engadine was purchased and at this point, all the operations were rebranded as Southtrans.
 In October 1990, three routes were transferred from South Western Coach Lines, followed in December 1990 by two routes from Sutherland Bus Service.

 Other bus companies subsequently acquired were: